ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 When creating an editor on your page, it is possible to set up {@link module:core/editor/editorconfig~EditorConfig configuration options} that change many of its aspects.
 The configuration is set by a simple JavaScript object passed to the `create()` method.

-The sample snippet below bear configuration of the toolbar, the headers feature and font color picker setting:
+The sample snippet below shows configuration of the toolbar, the headers feature and font color picker setting:

 ```js
 ClassicEditor